openjdk/guide/src/index.md

       [[aot]{.jbs-label}]{#aot}
     </td>
     <td class="dictionary">
-      Used to indicate that an issue is related to Ahead of Time Compilation.
+      Used to identify issues in Ahead of Time Compilation.
     </td>
   </tr>
   <tr>